renmuell/makrenejs/README.md

 ### Grid

-Multi linked grid mesh.
+A grid is a multi-linked graph of rows and columns.

-Current it is a very simple data structure.
+Currently, it is a very simple data structure.
 It is static, which means it will create every vertex when it is created.

 #### Syntax